 Can I edit my site on mobile?

-However, you can manage certain aspects of your site on mobile using our apps for Blog Pages, Gallery Pages, and Analytics.
+You can also manage certain aspects of your site on mobile using our mobile apps.